Frequently Asked Questions

 Is there a charge for attending a course?

-There is a charge of € 100 which covers the cost of materials as well as your Referee Registration with the Football Association of Ireland for the current year.
-You will also need to complete a Garda Vetting Form and FAI Referee Registration Form.
+There is a charge of € 50 which also covers your Referee Registration with the Football Association of Ireland for the current season

 Is there an examination to pass?